Deep Dive

 The Small World

-Any two people on Earth are about six handshakes apart, and on Twitter only three.
+Most pairs of people on Earth are about six handshakes apart, and on Twitter closer to three.
 The world feels connected because, mathematically, it is.

 Meaningful Coincidence